 Alongside design and floor plan optimization, there are specific features that many renters will be looking for in an ADU rental residence.

 - Privacy from primary residence.
+Data from a City of Carlsbad ADU study pinpointed privacy as the most important factor in potentially renting an ADU (more important than cost!!).
 Privacy from the main residence might include a physical barrier blocking the ADU from the house, like a wall or hedge.
 You could also install something more subtle, like a personal storage space for the renters that is completely cut off from the primary residence.
 Anything allowing the resident to feel a sense of independence and separation from the main residence can work.

 - Access to the unit.
 Consider how your tenants will access the unit.
 Ensuring there is a walkway or path with clear and easy access is ideal.
 Also consider how the tenants will access the unit from where they will be parking.

-- Convenience.
+- Full kitchen & laundry.
+A full kitchen and onsite laundry were also in the top 5 features desired by ADU renters in the Carlsbad survey.
 Offering a private laundry space and full kitchen setup will make rental life more convenient for your tenants.
 Making sure to add these features when designing your ADU will make a world of difference and allow you to charge higher rent rates for the added convenience.

 - Attractive finishes.
 Many renters are willing to pay more for attractive finishes, such as stylish cabinets, countertops, and fixture selections.
 Even better, many options like quartz counters and luxury vinyl plank flooring are both attractive and durable.